caplaz/micro-weather-station/WEATHER_DETECTION_ALGORITHM.md

 - **Lower elevation** = Less expected solar radiation (accounts for sun angle)
 - **Fallback**: 45° elevation if sun sensor not configured

+**Geographic Seasonal Adjustment:**

+Solar radiation expectations are adjusted based on:

+- **Month of year**: Different solar intensity by season
+- **Latitude**: Higher latitudes have more extreme seasonal variations
+- **Northern/Southern hemisphere**: Seasons are flipped in southern hemisphere

-This provides more accurate cloud cover percentages throughout the day, accounting for the sun's position in the sky.
+This provides more accurate cloud cover percentages throughout the day and year, accounting for the sun's position and seasonal variations.

 ## Sensor Data Requirements